richafnu/Viva/Viva/glint/setup/access-glint.md

 # Access the Viva Glint platform

 Active Microsoft Viva Glint admin and dashboard users can access Viva Glint with a Microsoft Entra ID user account and an ACTIVE status in the Viva Glint app.
-Use this article to learn about supported internet browsers, access links, session timeouts, login troubleshooting, and dashboard experiences.
+Use this article to learn about supported internet browsers, access links, session time-outs, login troubleshooting, and dashboard experiences.

 > [!IMPORTANT]
 > To successfully access Viva Glint, users must: